 All visitors to the school must sign in at the office in the elementary school.
 Visitors include parents, guests, and prospective families.
-Once the school day officially begins at 8:00 a.m., all visitors must enter the elementary school and sign in with Mrs. McDonald.
-Visitors cannot enter the St. Joseph Center or high school building unless they have signed in with Mrs. McDonald.
+Once the school day officially begins at 7:55 a.m., all visitors must enter the elementary school and sign in with the office manager.
+Visitors cannot enter the St. Joseph Center or high school building unless they have signed in with the office manager.
 If you would like to meet with the headmaster or a teacher while school is in session, please call to schedule an appointment prior to your visit.